We understand that some people may have special circumstances.

 At the security screening point

-Have your medication, medical device or equipment, and supporting medical documents ready for inspection and present them to the screening officer at the beginning of the security screening process.
+Have your medication, medical devices or equipment, and supporting evidence, such as a letter from your doctor, ready to show at the start of security screening process.

-If you have a mobility aid, such as a cane, crutches or wheelchair, and cannot hold the required poses for the body scanner equipment, the screening officer will carry out screening using other methods.
+If you have a mobility aid, such as a cane, crutches or wheelchair, and cannot hold the required poses for the body scanner, the screening officer will carry out security screening using other methods.

 If an alarm has triggered

-- do not wish to discuss this at the security screening point
+- if you do not wish to discuss this at the security screening point

-- want any extra screening to be done away from public view.
+- if you want any extra screening to be done away from public view.

-You will not be required to remove your hearing aid device before being screened.
+You do not need to remove your hearing aid device before being screened by security.

 Hearing aid devices will not be affected by metal detectors or body scanners.
-These include:
+These include the following devices:

 - cochlear implants